Declaration and management of a public health event of state significance

 Principles

-• The safety and security of staff, patients, the broader community and critical infrastructure is the foundation for disaster, emergency and continuity plans and arrangements.
+• Public safety: the safety of staff, patients and public are the foundation for disaster, emergency and continuity plans and arrangements

-• Cooperative partnerships drive clear roles and responsibilities and promote collaboration between all stakeholders.
+• Partnership: partnerships are well-governed, drive clear roles and responsibilities and promote collaboration

 Outcomes

-• Respond to and follow the requests and directions from the Chief Health Officer or delegate to manage an incident on the declaration and activation of a public health event of state significance.
+• Respond to and follow the requests and directions from the CHO or delegate to manage an incident on the declaration and activation of a public health event of state significance.

 Method of declaration

-When the Chief Health Officer and Deputy Director-General Prevention Division has determined a public health event should be managed under this directive, a written declaration will be provided to the Chief Executives (CEs) of the affected HHSs.
-This advice may include the requirement to respond using the working arrangements as described in the Queensland Health Public Health Sub-plan (PDF 888 kB), a functional health plan that supports the Queensland Health Disaster and Emergency Incident Plan (PDF 12824 kB).
-Written advice from the Chief Health Officer and Deputy Director-General Prevention Division will be provided to the relevant CEs when the management of the incident under this HSD is no longer required.
+When the CHO or delegate has determined a public health incident should be managed under this directive, a written declaration will be provided to the Chief Executives (CEs) of the affected HHSs.
+This advice may include the requirement to respond using the working arrangements as described in the Queensland Health Public Health Sub-plan (a sub-plan to the Queensland Health Disaster and Emergency Incident Plan (QHDISPLAN)).
+Written advice from the CHO or delegate will be provided to the relevant CEs when the management of the incident under this HSD is no longer required.

 Mandatory requirements

-HHSs shall comply with the requirements and directions from the Chief Health Officer and Deputy Director-General Prevention Division or delegate, upon the declaration of a public health event of state significance in accordance with the principles and guidelines as established by the Queensland Health Public Health Sub-plan, the Queensland Health Disaster and Emergency Incident Plan and the Queensland Health Incident Management System Guideline.
+HHSs shall comply with the requirements and directions from the CHO or delegate, upon the declaration of a public health event of state significance, in accordance with the principles and guidelines established by the Queensland Health Public Health Sub-plan, the QHDISPLAN and the Queensland Health Incident Management System Guideline.

 Supporting documents